List of Los Angeles Dodgers first-round draft picks: Picks

 Bobby Valentine (1968) is the only player drafted by the Dodgers in the first round from Connecticut.

 Rick Sutcliffe (1974) is one of three players taken by the Dodgers in the first round who went on to win the Rookie of the Year award.

+Chris Gwynn (1985) was the first college baseball player the Dodgers selected from California in the first round.

 James Loney (2002) is one of six players from Texas the Dodgers have drafted in the first round.

-Chad Billingsley (2003) is one of 18 right-handed pitchers the Dodgers have taken in the first round.

 Luke Hochevar did not sign with the Dodgers after being drafted in the supplemental round by the Dodgers in 2005.

 Clayton Kershaw (2006) won the Cy Young Award in 2011, 2013, and 2014.